Nazi atrocities from decades ago occupy the Supreme Court’s attention

 The German case concerns a consortium of German Jewish art dealers who purchased a collection of medieval art called the Welfenschatz, or in English, the Guelph Treasure.

-Goering, then prime minister of Prussia, forced the consortium to sell the collection far below its value, and presented it to Adolf Hitler as a surprise gift.
+Göring, then prime minister of Prussia, forced the consortium to sell the collection far below its value, and presented it to Adolf Hitler as a surprise gift.

 After the war, U.S. troops seized the collection and turned it over to a German agency, and it is now in a Berlin museum.
 Heirs of the consortium members filed the suit, seeking the Welfenschatz “and/or” millions of dollars.